 Dr Sciberras has received grants related to ADHD from the National Health and Medical Research Council (NHMRC) Australia, the Murdoch Children’s Research Institute (Australia) and Deakin University.

-Lou Brown is a Master of Research student, the ADHD Consumer Advisor for Deakin University, an accredited ADHD Coach & Consultant, a Registered Nurse (non-practicing), and a lived-experience advocate.
+Louise is a PhD Candidate at Curtin University, ADHD consumer advisor for Deakin University, accredited but non-practicing registered nurse and ADHD coach, and a lived-experience advocate.
 Lou is passionate about ensuring individuals with ADHD receive evidence-based care that facilitates the development of self-awareness, self-acceptance and self-compassion, along with the knowledge and skills required to live a full and rewarding life and thrive with ADHD.